ouya/docs/app_setup.md

     }
 }
 dependencies {
-    compile 'tv.ouya:sdk:+' // You can replace "+" with a specific version number }
+    compile 'ouya:ouya-sdk:+' // You can replace "+" with a specific version number }
 ```